AlexJukes/CV/README.md

 ## <a name="contact"> Contact  </a>

-Don't hesitate to get in touch with me  on [LinkedIn](https://www.linkedin.com/in/alex-jukes/) if you're looking for a passionate, enthused and dedicated Junior Developer with a commitment to Software Craftsmanship!
+Don't hesitate to get in touch with me  on [LinkedIn](https://www.linkedin.com/in/alex-jukes/) if you're looking for a Junior Developer with a passion for big ideas, love of technology and a commitment to Software Craftsmanship!